American Democracy Project

 Deliberative Democracy Day

-Weber State University students, faculty, and staff come together to discuss a controversial issue in group and panel discussions.
+Weber State University students, faculty, and staff come together to discuss a minimum wage and economic inequality in group and panel discussions.

 Civil Liberties Forum